yycking/FacebookLink/README.md

 # FacebookLink
-a simple website that can auto open Facebook app
+a [sample](https://yycking.github.io/FacebookLink/) website that can auto open Facebook app